 – “Unemployment is not due to lack of effective demand, reducible by demand-increasing deficits, but is either “structural,” resulting from a mismatch between the skills of the unemployed and the requirements of jobs, or “regulatory”, resulting from minimum wage laws, restrictions on the employment of classes of individuals in certain occupations, requirements for medical coverage, or burdensome dismissal constraints, or is “voluntary,” in part the result of excessively generous and poorly designed social insurance and relief provisions.”

-Vickrey, William.
-1998.
+Open-access: Vickrey, W. 1998.
 “Fifteen fatal fallacies of financial fundamentalism: A disquisition on demand-side economics.”
 The Proceedings of the National Academy of Sciences 95: 1340-47.